mosip/documentation/docs/ID-Authentication-APIs.md

 request.timestamp | N | Timestamp when request block was captured. request.demographics | N | Demographic data of the residnet.
 This is mandatory when requestedAuth.demo is true. request.biometrics | N | Biometric data of an Individual which is sent in the response from the Capture API of SBI spec v1.0.
 Refer to the [SBI spec v1.0](Secure-Biometric-Interface-Specification.md#capture) specification for complete information.
-This is mandatory when requestedAuth.bio is true. secondaryLangCode | N | Optional Secondary Language code.
-If specified KYC response will return contain secondary language data for the specified language code if available, otherwise only primary language data will be returned.
+This is mandatory when requestedAuth.bio is true. secondaryLangCode | N | Secondary language code.
+If specifed, the KYC response will contain KYC data for the give secondary language code also along with primary language data.
+Otherwise, the response will contain only primary language data.

 ### Request Body
 ```JSON